alfredcs/Dockerize-Analytical-Applications-Based-on-R-Shiny-Framework/README.md

-This demo includes methods along with codes to analyze big data with R and to develop an interactive Web application based on Shiny.
-It also has examples on how to pack runtime libraries and build an agile container image.
-The container has been deployed to heterogeneous environments including edge device, private and public cloud by using simple Docker CLI, Swarm or Mesos orchastration framework.
-This is an end-to-end solution covering wide spectrum from data injection, data analysis with ML franework to service deployment.
+This repo offers a new [reference architecture](https://github.build.ge.com/212464633/Container-Orchestration-Using-Mesos-) along with sample codes to analyze big data with R and to develop an interactive Web application based on Shiny.
+The application along  with runtime libraries are packaged into a Docker container image which can be deployed to heterogeneous environments including edge device, private or public cloud by using native Docker CLI/API, Swarm or Mesos/Marathon framework.
+The Containerized image can also be deployed on GPU enabled servers for performance enhancement in high volume and time sensitive use cases.
+This is a data and service driven platform model which is capable of receiving dynamic data injections from multiple sources and supporting agile software deployment while containers are serving customer requests.
+The demo offers an end-to-end solution ranging from data injection with analysis/ML processing, application development and service deployment.

 ##### Data Injection and Analysis
-Inject data from multiple source and analyze data using R. Use Kafka, Spark and Cassnadra for large data volume.
+Inject data from multiple sources and analyze data using R. To leverage Kafka, Spark and Cassnadra for large data volume.

 ##### Interactive Web Presentation Development
-Develope Web applications on R nad Shiny.
-Machine learning will be added.
+Develope interactive Web applications on Shiny and depending runtimes.
+Machine learning framework will be added.

 ##### Containerize Service and Data
 Pack applications and runtime libraries into a Docker image.

-##### Service Deployment Orachastration
+##### Service Deployment Orchestration
-Dockerized service can be seemlessly deployed to edge device, public or private cloud.
-The data driven service can be deployed to multiple availability zones with dynamic scalability.
+Dockerized service can be seamlessly built, maintained and deployed with simplicity.
+Dependency on IaaS and PaaS will be reduced singnidicantly.
+The platform allows a single or massive deployment without change configuration parameters.
+High Scalability and redundancy are embedded in the reference architecture.

 ####Examples: